-What is Depression
+What is Depression (Major Depressive Disorder)?

 Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
 Fortunately, it is also treatable.
 Depression causes feelings of sadness and/or a loss of interest in activities you once enjoyed.
 It can lead to a variety of emotional and physical problems and can decrease your ability to function at work and at home.

-Depression Is Different from Sadness or Grief/Bereavement
+Depression vs. Sadness or Grief

 -